 PMI has entered into derivative contracts to hedge the foreign currency exchange and interest rate risks related to intercompany loans between certain subsidiaries, and third-party loans.
-While effective as economic hedges, no hedge accounting is applied for these contracts; therefore, the unrealized gains (losses) relating to these contracts are reported in marketing, administration and research costs in PMI's condensed consolidated statements of earnings.
-For the nine months ended September 30, 2020 and 2019, the gains (losses) from contracts for which PMI did not apply hedge accounting were \$(105) million and \$25 million, respectively.
-For the three months ended September 30, 2020 and 2019, the gains (losses) from contracts for which PMI did not apply hedge accounting were \$(79) million and \$86 million, respectively.
-The gains (losses) from these contracts attributable to changes in foreign currency exchange rates substantially offset the losses and gains generated by the underlying intercompany and third-party loans being hedged.
+While effective as economic hedges, no hedge accounting is applied for these contracts; therefore, the gains (losses) relating to these contracts are reported in PMI's condensed consolidated statements of earnings.

+(b) Represent the gains for amounts excluded from the effectiveness testing

+(c) The gains (losses) from these contracts attributable to changes in foreign currency exchange rates substantially offset the (losses) and gains generated by the underlying intercompany and third-party loans being hedged